 A recent survey found that sneakers — with sports bras being a close second — are the piece of gear that is forgotten most often, foiling women’s workout plans.
 Clear that obstacle by, well, making them an obstacle in front of the door you exit in the a.m.
 Seeing them will remind you that you planned to exercise.
 For motivation to move, kicks are worth a thousand words.

-Change #8: Use this 5-second “water hack” that burns up to 1 Lb of belly fat a day
+Change #8: Try this strange “carb-pairing” trick that burns 1 pound of fat a day